naoufal/react-native-activity-view/README.md

   url: "URL you want to share",
   imageUrl: "Url of the image you want to share/action",
   image: "Name of the image in the app bundle",
+  exclude: ['postToFlickr'],
   anchor: React.findNodeHandle(this.refs.share), // Where you want the share popup to point to on iPad });
 ```
 #### Note:
 - Only provide one image type to the options argument.
 If multiple image types are provided, `image` will be used.
 - `anchor` is optional and only applicable for iPad.
 Popup will be centered by default if `anchor` is not provided.
+- `exclude` is an array with activities you want to exclude from activity view.
+See [Apple's Documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIActivity_Class/index.html#//apple_ref/doc/constant_group/Built_in_Activity_Types) on Built-in Activity Types for a full list of available values. **Note:** pass only camelcased activity name, e.g. in order to exclude `UIActivityTypePostToFlickr`, pass `postToFlickr` etc.

 ## Example
 Using Activity View in your app will usually look like this: